Jobijollof/aws-bootcamp-cruddur-2023/journal/week3.md

 ```

-- Replace the code at api/home/activities with this
+- Replace the code at api/home/activities with this:

 ```
 @app.route("/api/activities/home", methods=['GET'])